KawtharE/LoginRegistrationModule-Laravel5-AngularJS-JWT-/README.md

 ![The Starting Screen](https://github.com/KawtharE/LoginRegistrationModule-Laravel5-AngularJS-JWT-/blob/master/assets/LaravelStartinPage.png)

-**In case an Error 500 occur**, then there is some permission that need to be added:
+**In case an Error 500 occur**, then there are some permissions that need to be added:

     $ sudo chmod -R 755 /var/www/html/authApp
     $ sudo chmod -R 777 /var/www/html/authApp/storage